oplS17projects/Rack-Man/README.md

 We plan on using some sort of state-modification to track when the Rack-Man eats one of the power pellets to have the ghosts turn into a blue ghost which can be eaten.

 ### External Technologies
 We plan on creating a website that holds all the names and scores of each person that plays the game.
 This information will be stored in a database on a web server.
-It will be displayed in a way that allows users the ability to view the high score on that specific day as well as all time high score.
+It will be displayed in a way that allows players the ability to view the high score on that specific day as well as all time high score.

 We will also be adding sound to our game by using a given library.